anza-xyz/wallet-standard/README.md

 This repo contains Solana-specific extensions to the [Wallet Standard](https://github.com/wallet-standard/wallet-standard).

+If you have a wallet and want to implement this, please see the [Wallet Standard for Wallets](./WALLET.md) guide.

 # [typescript-monorepo](https://github.com/jordansexton/typescript-monorepo)

 This is a simple monorepo template with some specific design goals: